Father of the Bride (2022 film): Production

-In September 2020, it was announced that a Latin adaptation of Father of the Bride centred around Cuban-Americans is in development at Warner Bros.
+In September 2020, it was announced that a Latin adaptation of Father of the Bride centred around Cuban-Americans was in development at Warner Bros.
 Pictures with a script written by Matt Lopez.
 In February 2021, it was announced that Gaz Alazraki has been set to direct the film.
 In March 2021, Andy Garcia was announced to star as the titular character.
 In April 2021, Adria Arjona, Gloria Estefan, Isabela Merced were cast, with Diego Boneta, Enrique Murciano and Macarena Achaga joining the film in May.
 In June 2021, Chloe Fineman and Ana Fabrega joined the cast of the film, with the film now being produced by Warner Bros.
-Pictures and distributed by HBO Max.
+Pictures and released on Max.

 Principal photography began on June 22, 2021, in Atlanta, Georgia.

-Release

-It was released on June 16, 2022, on HBO Max.